 Jennifer Lynch is a senior staff attorney with the Electronic Frontier Foundation where she works to protect your privacy and civil liberties.
 She challenges the abuse of government surveillance technologies through the courts and works to promote privacy-protective laws in state and federal legislatures.
 She founded EFF's Street Level Surveillance Project, which informs advocates, defense attorneys, and decisionmakers about new police tools.
 She has written influential white papers on biometric data collection in immigrant communities and law enforcement use of face recognition.
 She speaks frequently at legal and technical conferences as well as to the general public on technologies like location tracking, biometrics, and algorithmic decisionmaking, and has testified on facial recognition before committees in the Senate and House of Representatives.
 She is regularly consulted as an expert on these subjects and others by major and technical news media.

 Dave Maass is a muckraker/noisemaker on EFF's activism team, covering issues related to police surveillance, free speech, transparency, and government accountability.
-In addition to deep-dive investigations, Dave coordinates crowdsourced public records campaigns, advocates on state legislation, and compiles The Foilies, EFF's annual tongue-in-cheek awards for outrageous responses to FOIA requests.
+In addition to deep-dive investigations, Dave coordinates large-scale public records campaigns, advocates on state legislation, and compiles The Foilies, EFF's annual tongue-in-cheek awards for outrageous responses to FOIA requests.
 He sometimes represents EFF in digital rights-themed cosplay at Dragon Con, and he recently edited EFF's first science fiction collection, Pwning Tomorrow.
-Contact him with questions or information on police technology (e.g. license plate readers, biometric identification), prisoner rights, freedom of information laws, or any other inquiry about EFF activism.
+Contact him with questions or information on police technology (e.g. automated license plate readers, biometric identification), prisoner rights, public records laws, or any other inquiry about EFF activism.